heyssshhh/justareadme/README.md

 `npm install --save-dev gulp`

-**Open `gulpfile.js`**

-:rocket: There's a file called gulpfile.js in your project root.
-Open it!
-This is the file we will be working work in.
+:rocket: **Open `gulpfile.js`** This is the file we will be working work in.
 Let's make sure we can use gulp by finding the tag that says **"//include gulp"** and under that add:

 `const gulp = require('gulp');`